SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 ## Can I use WorldEdit with other addons?

-It should be compatible with any other addon you have in your world.
+It should be compatible with any other addon you have in your world, but said compatibility is not fully guaranteed.

 ## How do I make coloured blocks, different type of wood, etc...?

 How Minecraft works is that some blocks are just variations of a base block.
 Red wool for example is just a variation of the default white wool, and granite is just a variation of stone.
 To define these variations, you can use either data values (`wool:1` = orange wool), or block states (`stone_slab[stone_slab_type=brick]` = brick slabs).
 For more information on blocks in commands, go to [this docs page](usage/general/patterns.md).

+## How do I disable the selection's visibility?

+Use the command `;drawsel` to toggle the visiblity of the selection.

 ## How do I uninstall the addon from the world?

 [See this section in the intallation page.](installation.md#uninstalling-from-a-world)